drmowinckels/hugo-igloo/README.md

 To get started, clone this repository and modify the files in the `layouts` and `static` directories to create your own custom theme.

+### Your own favicon

+Having an icon sumbolising your webpage is an important factor for modern websites.
+To add yout own, use the [realfavicongenerator](https://realfavicongenerator.net/) to generate icons.
+Download your icon bundle, and place replace `static/favicon/` with the extracted folder.

 ## Usage

 To use your custom theme with Hugo, copy the theme directory to the `themes` directory of your Hugo site.
 Then, set the `theme` parameter in your site's configuration file to the name of your custom theme.